327qabot/Information-1/Project/A5_cli.md

 </h1>

-In this assignment, you will test the prototype back-end program you built in Assignment 4 using the test cases you created in Assignment 1.
+In this assignment, you will test the prototype back-end program you built in Assignment 4 using unit testing.
 You should proceed as follows:

 ### QA Lead Setups